larspetrus/Roofpig/README.md

 ##1.
 Usage

 All you need is one file and a web server.
-Get [`roofpig_and_three.min.js`](https://github.com/larspetrus/Roofpig/tree/master/roofpig_and_three.min.js).
+Put [`roofpig_and_three.min.js`](https://github.com/larspetrus/Roofpig/tree/master/roofpig_and_three.min.js) on the server.
 Include it, and jQuery v 1.11.1 in your HTML pages:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>
 <script src="roofpig_and_three.min.js"></script>
 ```

-To make a cube appear on the page, make a div with `class='roofpig'` and configuration in a data-config attribute.
+To put a cube on the page, make a div with `class='roofpig'`.
+Configuration goes in a `data-config` attribute.
+Probably set height and width.

 ```html
 <div class=roofpig data-config="alg=R U R' U R U2 R'"></div>
 ```

+That's all there is to it!

 ##2. data-config

 The data-config format is `property1=something|prop2=something else | prop99=blah`.
-You don't *have* to give height and width, but you almost always want to.

-This makes a fully configured example cube:
+This is a fully configured example cube:

 ```html
 <div class=roofpig style="width=140px; height=160px;"